 Pianist Magazine is the international piano magazine for people who love to play the piano.
 Published every other month, it’s brimming with piano tips, advice, lessons, interviews, a plethora of complete piano scores (a forty page pull-out), accompanying CD, online tuition, and everything piano lovers want and need to know.
-I am thrilled to now be a member of the writing team; my first article has been published in issue number 78, the June/July publication which is available today.
+I’m delighted to now be a member of the writing team; my first article has been published in issue number 78, the June/July publication which is available today.

 In this month’s Pianist Magazine house pianist, the Chinese concert pianist Chenyin Li, is the cover star.
 Chenyin performs recitals and concertos all over the world but she still has time to record all the pieces on Pianist’s covermount CD to perfection.
 She talks to Jessica Duchen about this all-important work that she does for Pianist.